kristofvarszegi/recursivefilter/README.md

 # TODO

-* Merge transpose into step5
+* Template so you can unroll the loops
 * Use intrinsic functions for calculations
-* Template so you can unroll the loops
-* Pad global memory
 * Coeff pows to constant memory
 * Coeff pows by mult-aggreg
+* Align global memory accesses to 128byte
+* Pad global memory
 * cudaHostMalloc() for pinned area
 * Texture mem for input
 * Switch to half precision